nhs-r-community/git_training/guides/introduction_to_git.md

 ### 1. Creating your local Git repository folder

 i.
 Open a Command terminal.
-This can be any terminal, Anaconda Prompt or Git Bash etc. To access the terminal, click the Search option on the Windows toolbar and type "Anaconda Prompt" and open it.
+This can be any terminal, Windows Command Prompt, Anaconda Prompt or Git Bash etc. To access the terminal, click the Search option on the Windows toolbar and type "Anaconda Prompt" and open it.
 The file directory address that's displayed in the terminal will usually be the default top level C drive address or something similar.
 ```
 (base) C:\Windows\system32>
 ```